 4. Running Heads

-A running head is the line of type that occurs at the top of the book page, to help orient the reader to their location in the book.
+A running head is a part of your interior book design.
+It's the line of type that occurs at the top of the book page, to help orient the reader to their location in the book.
 This navigational aid most commonly consists of the book title on one side, and the chapter title on the other—but there are many combinations.
-The right combination for your book depends on the structure of the book; Joel Friedlander discusses the most common.
+The right combination for your book depends on the structure of the book.
 Running heads aren’t found as often in novels, while nonfiction books are more likely to include them.